 2. How do website owners assimilate multiple browsers and devices while maintaining a consistent user experience?

-3. How do webmasters balance between delivering the best online user experiences for certain devices without increasing overhead costs?
+3. How do webmasters balance delivering the best online user experiences for certain devices without increasing overhead costs?

 5. How will the multiple mobile experiences incorporate native and mobile web apps?